 The plain truth is that the old methods of classroom-based training and the new versions of computer-based-training (CBT’s), also known as E-Learning curriculum, have been expensive to deploy –and no one wants to know or acknowledge that the investment was wasted, even though it often is.
 That’s mostly because the retention rate of employees sitting through this type of training is very low because, well, they’re human.

 We discussed the “Forgetting Curve” in Pt.
 2 of this blog series – take a look here if you need a refresher.

-What I’ve seen as the most effective way to drive adoption campaigns for new technology is through targeted internal marketing efforts.
+What I’ve seen as the most effective way to drive user adoption reports and campaigns for new technology is through targeted internal marketing efforts.
 Let’s say your organization has decided to migrate from Box or Dropbox to OneDrive as part of a transition to Office 365.

 How do you know that this new file-sharing solution is being adopted by your end-users?
 The free Office 365 admin console doesn’t have an easy way to view who is using OneDrive, how often they’re logging in, etc. You need to write specific Powershell scripts to get that user activity information, or purchase a 3rd party tool that provides those type of adoption reports.